pavankay/Open-AI-assistant-flask/README.md

 # Open-AI-assistant-flask
-Using flask server a Openai Assistant api with context.
+Framework for a Openai assistant api server to a html webpage

 ## Prerequisites